robin-rodrigues/bitly_clone/README.md

 Bitly Clone is a URL shortening service that allows users to convert long URLs into shorter, more manageable links.
 This project comprises a Spring Boot backend, a React frontend (using Vite), and utilizes Docker for containerization.
 The backend is deployed on Render, the database is hosted on Neon, and the frontend is deployed on Netlify.

-## Features

-- **URL Shortening**: Convert long URLs into short links for easy sharing.
-- **Redirection**: Short links redirect users to the original long URLs.
-- **Analytics**: Track the number of times a short link has been accessed.

 ## Demo Video

 Watch the demo video to see this project in action: